Honors Program Director

 All the senior honors candidates normally enroll in two credit hours of

-L499 in the first eight-week session of the spring semester.
+L499 in each of the fall and spring semesters.

 usually meet once every week or two and develop a systematic program of